Batman/Superman/Wonder Woman: Trinity: Issue 3

 At Ra's headquarters, Superman comes out of nowhere and fights Bizarro and buries Bizarro into a mountain side.
 Ra's meets with Superman and tells him of two airplanes that are about to be destroyed in Metropolis.
 Not wanting to believe him, Superman leaves to make sure things are well in his city.
 Ra's and Bizarro resume prepping their forces to invade Themyscira.
 Superman arrives in Metropolis in time to see two airplanes preparing to crash into the Lexcorp building.
 He grabs one plane and manages to maneuver it into the second one and the two planes crash into the lake.
 Superman takes off once more.
 Ra's forces reach Themyscira, and the Amazons prepare for battle.
 A sonic device knocks Bizarro out as Wonder Woman and Batman descend onto the scene.
 As Batman battles Bizarro, and Wonder Woman and Ra's duel, Artemis leads the attack against Themyscira.
 However, after seeing the dying Amazons, she has a change of heart, so she fights against Ra's forces by shooting down some of the helicopters.
 Soon, Superman comes in and disables all the rest of the helicopters and finds Artemis.
 Wonder Woman finally defeats Ra's and helps Batman against Bizarro until Superman comes in, burns Bizarro's hand off, and punches him into a volcano.
 The battle ends when the three disable all the remaining weapons and send all to the bottom of the water.

 Returning to their homes, Superman cannot believe how they almost had a disaster, as Wonder Woman cannot find the rogue Amazon and Batman knows Ra's Al Ghul will return as it has happened before.
 All of them agree that without each of them meeting the others, it would have happened differently.
 Each of them consider the others friends.
 In an epilogue, Ra's al Ghul's body is found by his daughter, Talia al Ghul.
-Artemis begins her journey home after spending a few months on the other side of Themyscira a.k.a.
-Paradise Island.
-Below the ocean the severed hand of Bizarro glows an eerie red, becoming red kryptonite.
+Artemis begins her journey home after spending a few months on the other side of Themyscira.
+Below the ocean, the severed hand of Bizarro glows an eerie red, becoming red kryptonite.